dLogan807/rend-origin/README.md

 ![](https://progress-bar.xyz/75/?title=Estimated+Progress)

+### Important Notes

 Minor issues may arise if more than one Rend is present in a world due to some calculations using global storage.

+After switching to another origin, run `/function rend:remove_all_modifiers` to remove attribute modifiers set by this origin.

 ### Lore